Spaces of unbounded Fredholm operators: I. Homotopy equivalences: Proof of Theorems and

 \upskip The rest of the section is devoted to the proof of this proposition.

 \sub{Fiber bundle structure.} Let $X$ be one of the spaces on the diagrams and $\tau\in\T$.
-The spectral projection $A\mapsto p=\one_{\sigb}(A)$ defines the continuous map from $X_{\tau}$ to the subspace $\Pfin$ of $\Proj(H)$ consisting of projections of finite rank.
-Since the canonical decomposition \eqref{eq:HHH} is locally trivial and the action of $\U(H)$ on $X$ by conjugations is continuous and preserves $X_{\tau}$, the map $X_{\tau}\to\Pfin$ is a locally trivial fiber bundle.
+By Proposition \ref{prop:open}, the spectral projection $\one_{\sigb}\colon X_{\tau}\to\Proj(H)$ is continuous.
+The image of this map is the subspace $\Pfin$ of $\Proj(H)$ consisting of projections of finite rank, so we obtain a continuous map